olugbenga1/data-structures-and-algorithm/introduction.md

     }

 In a nut shell, instead of writing if and else statements sometimes, it makes sense to use tenary operators.

+## Global Scope vs Local Scope

+Any variable outside of a code block is said to be in the global scope.
+That means we can access it and modify it from anywhere in the program.
+We need to be aware and not modify the values by mistake.

+Let us consider this code block below:

+    {
+        let name = "bobo";
+        name = "peter";

+        function calculate() {
+            console.log(name);
+            name = "orange";
+        }

+        calculate();

+        console.log(`my  name is ${name} and i'm awesome`);
+    }

+The output of the code block above will be as follows:

+    {
+        // peter
+        // my name is orange and i'm awesome
+    }

+Explanation is, the first console.log in the function calculate() logs "peter" because variable name has already been reassigned from "bobo" to "peter" in the global scope.

+The next console.log() will return `my name is "orange" and I'm awesome`.

+This is because name was reassigned to "orange" in the calculate() function.